Berkshire: Industry

 Reading has a historical involvement in the information technology industry, largely as a result of the early presence in the town of sites of International Computers Limited and Digital.
 These companies have been swallowed by other groups, but their descendants, Fujitsu and Hewlett-Packard respectively, still have local operations.
 More recently Microsoft and Oracle have established multi-building campuses on the outskirts of Reading.
-Other technology companies with a presence in the town include Huawei Technologies, Agilent Technologies, Audio & Design (Recording) Ltd, Bang & Olufsen, Cisco, Comptel, Ericsson, Harris Corporation, Intel, Nvidia, Rockwell Collins, Sage, SGI, Symantec, Symbol Technologies, Verizon Business, Virgin Media, Websense, Xansa (now Sopra Steria), and Xerox.
+Other technology companies with a presence in the town include Huawei Technologies, Agilent Technologies, Audio & Design (Recording) Ltd, Bang & Olufsen, Cisco, Comptel, Ericsson, Harris Corporation, Intel, Nvidia, Rockwell Collins, Sage, SGI, Symantec, Symbol Technologies, Verizon Business, Virgin Media O2, Websense, Xansa (now Sopra Steria), and Xerox.
 The financial company ING Direct has its headquarters in Reading, as does the directories company Hibu.
 The insurance company Prudential has an administration centre in the town.
 PepsiCo and Holiday Inn have offices.
 As with most major cities, Reading also has offices of the Big Four accounting firms Deloitte, Ernst & Young, KPMG and PricewaterhouseCoopers.
 The 110-year old charity, Berkshire Vision is also located within Reading city centre.

-The global headquarters of Reckitt Benckiser and the UK headquarters of Mars Incorporated are based in Slough.
+The global headquarters of Reckitt Benckiser and the UK headquarters of Mars, Incorporated are based in Slough.
 The European head offices of major IT companies BlackBerry, CA Technologies, are in the town.
-O2 has headquarters in four buildings.
 The town is home to the National Foundation for Educational Research, which is housed in The Mere.
 Other major brands with offices in the town include Nintendo, Black & Decker, Amazon, HTC, SSE plc and Abbey Business Centres.
-Dulux paints are still manufactured in Slough by AkzoNobel, which bought Imperial Chemical Industries in 2008.
+Dulux paints were manufactured in Slough by AkzoNobel, which bought Imperial Chemical Industries in 2008.
+Manufacturing ceased in 2018 with operations moving elsewhere, however the UK headquarters is still based there.